fardog/prints/README.md

 [Creative Commons Attribution (CC BY 3.0)](https://creativecommons.org/licenses/by/3.0/)

 Some models are released under different licenses, depending on their original source (if any).
-For those purposes, a `LICENSE` file in a given folder takes precedence over the repos overall license.
+For those purposes, a `LICENSE` file in a given folder, or a license header in a particular file takes precedence over the repos overall license.

 [OpenSCAD]: https://www.openscad.org/
 [i3]: https://www.prusa3d.com/original-prusa-i3-mk3/